quacksouls/lyf/doc/object.md

 This section describes
-[JavaScript Object Notation (JSON)](https://en.wikipedia.org/wiki/JSON), a way to organize data and functions.
-A collection of data organized according to the JSON format is called an _object_.
+[JavaScript Object Notation (JSON)](https://en.wikipedia.org/wiki/JSON), a way to organize data.
+Using JSON, we can organize data into a collection called an _object_.

 ## Objects and arguments